korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 #### View Log Output

-You can start log streaming separately with this command:
+You can start log streaming without first building and/or deploying new code with this command:

 ```bash
 ./deploy.sh --logonly